 GAMSTOP

-Overall, there are no separate laws for remote gambling – online casinos, in particular, must comply with the same rules and regulations set up for land-based establishments in the Gambling Act 2005.
-There are some exceptions, of course.
-Online casinos, for instance, must prevent underage gambling, display the RTP (return to player) percentages for all games, and promote fair and responsible gambling.
+In general, there are no separate laws for remote gambling; online casinos must follow the same rules and regulations established for land-based establishments in the Gambling Act 2005.
+There are some exceptions.
+Online casinos, for example, must prevent underage gambling, display the return-to-player (RTP) percentages for all games, and promote fair and responsible gambling.

 Facilitating self-exclusion is mandatory.
-All online casinos must take part in the multi-operator self-exclusion scheme GAMSTOP, in particular, the UKGC announced in January 2020.
-By 31 March all operators will have to participate.
-GAMSTOP is a free service for all residents of Great Britain and Northern Ireland and it allows them to register online and exclude themselves from all gambling sites in the UK for at least six months.
-The scheme is run by a not-for-profit organization called The National Online Self-Exclusion Scheme Limited.
+All online casinos must participate in the multi-operator self-exclusion scheme GAMSTOP, the UKGC announced in January 2020.
+By 31 March all operators were required to join.
+GAMSTOP is a free service for all residents of Great Britain and Northern Ireland, allowing them to register online and exclude themselves from all UK gambling sites for at least six months.
+The scheme is operated by a not-for-profit organization called The National Online Self-Exclusion Scheme Limited.

 Stake Limit on Fixed Odds Betting Terminals

-One of the most popular types of gambling machines in the UK is a group of machines known as fixed odds betting terminals or FOBTs.
+One of the most popular types of gambling machines in the UK is the fixed odds betting terminal, or FOBT.
 The Gambling Act 2005 classifies FOBTs as

-Category B2 gaming machines and they are a type of electronic slot machine where the outcome has fixed odds.
-The RTP is always displayed on the machine and it is usually between 90% to 94%.
-Popular FOBTs in the UK are the electronic versions of roulette, for instance.
+Category B2 gaming machines, and they are a type of electronic slot machine in which the outcome has fixed odds.
+The RTP is always displayed on the machine, and it is usually between 90% and 94%.
+Popular FOBTs in the UK include electronic versions of roulette.

 Originally, the Gambling Act 2005 determined that the minimum amount that could be wagered per spin was £1, while the maximum stake was £100.
 In May 2018, however, the Department for Digital, Culture, Media and Sport (DCMS) announced that the maximum stake would be lowered to £2 per spin.
-The new regulations came into force on 1 April 2019 – the maximum single bet was changed to £2, while the maximum prize remained the same at £500.
+The new regulations came into force on April 1, 2019: the maximum single bet was reduced to £2, while the maximum prize remained £500.

-The move came after increasing concerns about the addictive nature of such types of games.
-Similar to standard slot games or fruit machines available only in the highly regulated environment of casinos, FOBTs are offered in betting shops and tracks with pool betting, as well.
-Moreover, critics claimed that the maximum allowed stake per single game resulted in huge financial losses for gamblers.
+The move came after rising concerns about the addictive nature of these games.
+Similar to standard slot games or fruit machines available only in the highly regulated environment of casinos, FOBTs are also offered in betting shops and at tracks with pool betting.
+Moreover, critics claimed that the previous maximum stake per game led to significant financial losses for gamblers.